 Kingston Making Safeguarding Personal Project

-What is Making Safeguarding Personal?
 Making Safeguarding Personal in its simplest form means putting the person at the centre of everything during a safeguarding enquiry from the very beginning to the very end.
-This work is supported by the London Association of Directors of Adult Social Services (LADASS) and the Local Government Association (LGA).
+It is about engaging with people throughout the safeguarding process, considering the outcomes they want.

 The Making Safeguarding Personal Project in Kingston aims to develop an outcomes focus to our safeguarding work, and a range of responses to support people to improve or resolve their circumstances.